ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 connection establishment will fail or need to wait until other answers are received.

-On networks that allow connectivity on both IPv6 and IPv4, IPv6 is assumed to be the preferred address family.
-If only one of IPv6 or IPv4 offers connectivity, that address family should be considered the preferred address family for progressing the algorithm.
+On networks that have both default routes for IPv6 and IPv4, IPv6 is assumed to be the preferred address family.
+If only one of IPv6 or IPv4 has a default route, that address family should be considered the preferred address family for progressing the algorithm.

 The resolution time delay is a short time that provides a chance